Living with Chronic Migraine: Speech & Migraine Quotes

 I have been living with migraine since I was 5.
 I don’t have many stages of my life that I don’t recall how they affected me.
 Both my grandmother and my mom suffered from migraine.
 We had an idea of what it may be but no idea of the difficult journey ahead.

 After years of searching for why I felt so awful, Dr Reed was the first doctor to make me feel like I wasn’t crazy.
 She didn’t promise a cure because there wasn’t one.
-But she promised to help and join my fight and her whole office did.
+But she promised to help and join my fight, and her whole office did.

 After all these years, I have learned to be thankful daily.
 I have gained gratitude, and there is nothing I am more grateful for than “My Migraine Lifers.”

 I write a blog named My Migraine Life

 I tell my stories, share information and bring together a community of My Migraine Lifers.
 With more than 36 million people suffering from migraine, everyone knows someone in their life who suffers.

 My life feels like it is dictated by living with chronic migraines.
-But I live a happy, blessed life because of all of these people.
+But I live a happy, blessed life because of all these people.

-It’s the group I have gathered over all of these years and the ones who suffer and fight right beside me.
+It’s the group I have gathered over all these years and those who suffer and fight right beside me.
 It’s my babies, my husband, my parents, my sister and nieces, my friends, my coworkers, my doctors, and the migraine community.
 Therefore, They are here with me today, and if you look around, they are here with you.

 My advocacy hasn’t decreased my chronic migraines or made them better.
 I would love to tell you something different.
-It’s a neurological disease….it’s complicated.
-But what it has done, is brought a clearer picture of how it affects my life, how it affects others, and how we can work together to be happier and healthier.
+It’s a neurological disease… it isn’t very easy.
+But what it has done is a clearer picture of how it affects my life and others and how we can work together to be happier and healthier.